MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 lab:
   title: Explore Azure Storage
   module: Explore Azure Storage for non-relational data
-  description: 'In this exercise, you''ll learn how to provision and configure an Azure Storage account, and explore its core services: Blob storage, Data Lake Storage Gen2, Azure Files, and Azure Tables.
-You''ll gain hands-on experience with creating containers, uploading data, enabling hierarchical namespaces, setting up file shares, and managing table entities.
-These skills will help you understand how to store, organize, and secure non-relational data in Azure for various analytics and application scenarios.'
+  description: 'In this lab, you''ll create an Azure Storage account and explore its core services: Blob storage, Data Lake Storage Gen2, Azure Files, and Azure Tables.
+The lab is written for absolute beginners with no prior Azure experience, so every step is explained in plain language.'
   duration: 30 minutes
-  level: 300
+  level: 100
   islab: true
   primarytopics:
     - Azure